CNES/S1Tiling/docs/scenarios.rst

 .. warning::
-   If you wish to parallelize this scenario and dedicate a different cluster node to each date -- as recommended in “:ref:`scenario.parallelize_date`” scenario, you will **NEED** to produce all the LIA maps beforehand.
+   If you wish to parallelize this scenario and to dedicate a different cluster node to each date -- as recommended in “:ref:`scenario.parallelize_date`” scenario, you will **NEED** to produce all the LIA maps **beforehand**.
    Otherwise, a same file may be concurrently written to from different nodes, and it will likely end up corrupted.